 Useful Information

-If you’re exploring pilot training in the United States, you’ll likely come across the term Commercial Pilot’s License.
-In Federal Aviation Administration (FAA) terminology, this qualification is officially called a...
+If you’re researching pilot training in the United States, you’ll quickly come across two common Federal Aviation Administration (FAA) training structures: Part 61 and Part 141.
+Both routes lead to...

 UK